ignatiusmb/syv/README.md

 Notes:

-- All classes in Namespaces are also written in `PascalCase` and can be accessed as such.
+- All components are written in `PascalCase` and can be accessed as such, including icons.
 - Prop attributes with `*` means it's required to pass a value that's not nullish or empty
+- You might need to add `vite: { ssr: { noExternal: ['mauss'] } }` to `svelte.config.js` when working with SvelteKit

 ### Disclaimer